OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 October 2001.md

 ---

 ## Technology and Artificial Intelligence

 - Mention of **Dirac operators** in connection with **Riemannian manifolds**.
+- “Operators” discussed in a mathematical and possibly metaphysical context.

 ---

 ## Contact and Alien Interactions